 From SIG/M disk #26, here's JOHN J MONAHAN's 1981 version of an BIOS and FORMAT and BOOT, written in Z80 code.

-In 2009, John Monahan has some SD Systems boards, and discussed with me his work on the SD Systems Versafloppy II controller.
+In 2009, John Monahan discussed with me his work on the SD Systems Versafloppy II controller.
+John Monahan has pointed out the limitations of these (and other) floppy controllers to operate on slower-clocked 8080 systems.
+A 2MHz 8080 can't keep up with double-density data.
 Here's our email conversation and some photos and documents.
 He's provided an older revision schematic of the VF II, and dicussion of how he's recently worked on this board and its software.
 John provided a BIOS source version and his own VF II diagnostic program source.
 See John's Web site "s100computers.com" for more information.

 have some SD Systems software provided to me in 1998 by Raymond Gandia as follows below.

 (I have not heard from Mr. Gandia in some time.)
 Any ".CPM" files are actually CP/M .COM files.